nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 #### Weak Map Initialization

-To initialize a weak map, just pass an array of arrays to the `WeakMap` constructor.
+To initialize a weak map, pass an array of arrays to the `WeakMap` constructor.
 Just like initializing a regular map, each array inside the containing array should have two items, where the first item is the non-null object key and the second item is the value (any data type).
 For example:

 ```js
 let key1 = {},